Marine Dress Blues: A Complete Guide to the USMC Uniform

 These details transform the US Marine Corps dress blue uniform into a living document.
 Each component is a chapter on honor, sacrifice, and leadership, connecting the individual Marine to a legacy stretching back centuries.

 The next time you see a Marine in their Dress Blues, you won't just see an immaculate uniform.
 You will see a story of service and commitment, a story you now know how to read.
-And when people ask "what do Marines wear" for ceremonies, you'll know the answer includes the iconic marine dress blues.
+The physical standards required to earn that uniform are built on a foundation of tactical conditioning, the training framework that prepares Marines for the sustained demands of service.